MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

 From the wreckage a selection of structural parts were retrieved and a sequence of events could be reconstructed by exhaustive investigation.

-• Post accident inspections revealed potentially catastrophic cracking in a number of previously in service aircraft
+Post accident fleet inspections revealed potentially catastrophic cracking in a number of previously in service aircraft.

-• Post accident static and dynamic stress tests were conducted on undamaged and damaged structure to determine practical damage tolerance
+Post accident static and dynamic stress tests were conducted on undamaged and damaged structure to determine practical damage tolerance (residual strength and crack growth rate)

-• Post accident flight tests have been conducted by McDonnell Douglas to confirm stresses on relevant structural parts in certain maneauvering conditions
+Post accident flight tests have been conducted by McDonnell Douglas to confirm stresses on relevant structural parts in certain maneauvering conditions both airborne and on ground).

 After the DC-10 accident investigation had been completed, a number of 12 safety recommendations were issued by NTSB.